Skyerial/IParty/README.md

 - Skyglutes occasionally stops some players from spawning, skipping their turn or even fataly stopping the game.
 - Random reconnection prompt (rarely happens)
 - Moving back and forth from Lobby to Main Menu stops QR-code generation
+- Starting the game too quickly after connecting a player stops them from loading in as gyro is certified.